IonutParau/tpc_server/README.md

 # How to run server?

 You can run a server by running the executable or the source code, but you can also use some flags and options to customize the server.

+# Flags and options

+`--ip` flag:

+Specifies IP to be used by server, default is `--ip=local`
+- `self`: will automatically get your public IP using Ipify.
+- `local`: equals to `localhost` or `127.0.0.1`, means it will be only accessable by your computer and no other.
-You can use the `--ip=<ip>` flag, in this case `<ip>` can be your IP or `self`, `local` and `zero`. `self` will translate to your public IP obtained using Ipify. `local` will translate to `127.0.0.1`, and if you know any networking, you will know that `127.0.0.1` means your local computer only. `zero` is `0.0.0.0` and is for LAN, meaning the computers in the network have to be physicall connected using Ethernet.
+- `zero`: equlas to `0.0.0.0` and opens your server for LAN, meaning the computers in the network have to be physically connected using Ethernet or use the same WiFi network.
+- any other option will tell server to run on specified IP address.

+`--port` flag:

+Specifies port to be used by server, default is `--port=8080`

+`--silent` flag:

+Will reduce amount of messages you get in console, default is `--silent=false`

+`--kick-allowed` flag:

+Setting this to `false` will disallow server to kick any members, default is `--kick-allowed=true`

 # Does this server automatically open ports?